MUN Note Passing – Complete Guide

 - Friendly – Always start the note with a friendly greeting such as “Dear” or “To the honorable delegate of Ecuador.”
 Keep the content of the note friendly, not adversarial, even if you are on opposing blocks.
 Don’t add fire to any mix.

 - Short – Why short?
 Because, if it’s not, they won’t read it.
 Also, keep it short for your sake.
 You will be writing so many notes that you need to learn to get your point across quickly and succinctly.

 - Neat – Make sure your handwriting is legible.
 Most other Model UN delegates will not be hyroplihpics experts.

 The speech you just gave was fantastic.
-I really agree with your ideas for an expanded trade policy in Southeast Asia.
-My clause focuses on protection of trade routes.
-I think our clauses compliment each other and we can work together to get this written into the resolution.
-Let’s discuss at the next unmod.
+I really agree with your ideas for expanded trade policy in Southeast Asia.
+My clause focuses on the protection of trade routes.
+I think our clauses complement each other and we can work together to get this written into the resolution.
+Let’s discuss this in the next unmod.

 Note writing in teams

 Use your Allies – When working with a group of allies, you can all work together on note passing.
 There is no need for you to be the only one sending notes to other delegations when you have a group of three or four close allies.

 Divide and Conquer – If you are all working on the same draft resolution and are trying to rally support, then strategize together.
 If there are three of you and you need to communicate with 12 other countries, take four each.
 Split the duties.

 Communication is a must – When managing a large block, knowing who is responsible for keeping which delegate on side is as important as knowing if you have a majority to pass the resolution.
 Sometimes it’s the same thing.
 Lists can be helpful to know who is in charge of communicating with whom.
 At the end of each day, it may be good to review the lists and make sure everyone is on the same page.
 During committee session it may be worth sending notes between the heads of the block make sure everything is going as plan.